hundeo:

 You can use it to sprinkle hard-to-reach places like cracks in your home.
 The powder must be used regularly and vacuumed well before each new application.

-Attention!
-Due to its drying effect, it is not recommended to apply the healing clay as a loose powder on your dog's skin or coat.
+Caution!
+Due to its drying effect, it is not recommended to apply the healing clay as a loose powder to your dog's skin or coat.
 On dry skin, the powder can cause skin problems such as itching.

 Healing clay dosage